Rangers' Gamble on Russian Talent Was Critical to 1994 Cup

 The foursome, though, validated Smith’s adoption of the Wings’ approach in New York, a forward-looking faith in a new source of talent – with three of those Russian Rangers being acquired with low-round draft picks and a minor trade, very similar to the way Detroit had done it.
 Only Kovalev was a first-round pick, and his 21 points in 23 games of the 1994 postseason, on his way to New York sports immortality with his teammates, more than justifies his high selection.

-Days of Late-Round Hall of Fame Draft Picks Are Gone
+Days of Late-Round, Hall-of-Fame Draft Picks Are Gone

 Those kinds of steals in the talent procurement arena now represent a bygone era.